tessleptrue/wesshacks/README.md

 For our final project, we decided to implement a variety of small - medium features to enhance our app.
 We added a search bar with the ability to filter results so that users can find the houses that fit the criteria they are looking for more easily.
 We also added the ability for users to save the houses they are interested in living in.
 This new save feature is very important because the primary purpose of our app is to make it easily for Wesleyan students to find the house they want to live in and repeatedly being able to look at potential houses is essential to this process.

+In summary, here are the new features we implemented:
+1. Search bar with filters
+2. Abiity to save houses

 We are using two late days for the final project.

 ## Homework 3